Ex-Pentagon official won’t deny he’s ‘Anonymous’ author

 “I just heard this reporting as I was coming over to the studio, I got invited on to talk about national security,” he replied.
 “There is a lot to talk about there.”

-“Anonymous” is the pseudonym for a senior administration official who portrayed President Trump in a New York Times column and now in a book “A Warning” as a ignorant and impulsive man-child surrounded by a mix of sycophants and people trying to prevent his recklessness from doing real damage.
+“Anonymous” is the pseudonym for a senior administration official who portrayed President Trump in a New York Times column and now in a book “A Warning” as an ignorant and impulsive man-child surrounded by a mix of sycophants and people trying to prevent his recklessness from doing real damage.

+The New Republic article that claimed Mr. Snodgrass as “Anonymous” based that claim on similarities with his book “Holding the Line,” a memoir of his time at the Pentagon, which “makes the clues to Anonymous’s identity apparent.”

+TNR author David Kusnet noted that “As in ‘A Warning,’ the sentences and paragraphs are pithy and punchy.
+Every chapter in both books begins with an inspiring but not cliché quotation from a historic figure.
+Many passages in the books are remarkably similar: the ordeal of conducting a Pentagon briefing for Trump; national security staffers exchanging appalled asides about Trump’s conduct of foreign policy via Twitter; and the arguments for why American alliances strengthen national security and why immigration policy shouldn’t be based on building a border wall.

 Sign up for Daily Newsletters